Fiddler’s Creek Preserve

 The longest loop walk can be done at a leisurely pace in an hour.

-Trails are marked with square markers (blue, red, and white) on trees, and in open areas with the same markers on wooden posts.
+Trails are marked with square markers (blue, red, white, and yellow) on trees, and in open areas with the same markers on wooden posts.

 Elevations on this preserve span a modest range of about 50 – 125 feet above sea level, but nevertheless offers considerable drama where the terrain falls sharply from the edges of the open fields into the Fiddler’s Creek Ravine, totally invisible to those who stay in their cars along Fiddler’s Creek Road or Route 29.

-Trails crossing the open fields, where in recent years trees were planted as part of a reforestation project are quite level.
+Trails crossing the open fields, where in recent years trees were planted as part of a reforestation project, are quite level.
 To the south of the reforestation area trails descend about 70 feet into the Fiddler’s Creek Ravine.
 At steep places there are steps to negotiate, and the Stoneface trail should be avoided by people with poor balance, because of several steep and winding stone and timber stairways.
 The South Bank Trail is reached by crossing the creek on stepping stones, which may be unsteady or even missing if storms and resulting floods have swept them downstream.

 Parking is available at the large lot at the base of the Ted Stiles Preserve at Baldpate Mountain, on the north side of Fiddler’s Creek Road.
-Secondary parking is also available on the south side of Fiddler’s Creek Road, with entrance on a dirt driveway about .2 mile east of the entrance to the Baldpate Preserve parking lot.
+Secondary parking is also available on the south side of Fiddler’s Creek Road, with an entrance on a dirt driveway about .2 mile east of the entrance to the Baldpate Preserve parking lot.
 This entrance is marked by a sign facing the road, indicating “Hiking Trails.”

 Entering the preserve from Fiddler’s Creek Road across from the Baldpate parking lot, walkers will pass through an open area where a path has been cleared and mowed through dense vegetation.
 Among the plants growing along the path are stinging nettles; if you brush bare skin against their leaves you will get a strong (but short-lasting) sense of why the plant is so named.